Overcoming Heroin Addiction

 - Nausea and vomiting

-- Agonists and partial agonists bind to and activate the same biological receptors in the brain that are triggered when heroin is ingested.
-This allows the cravings to be reduced without the harmful and addictive symptoms of the drug.
+- Agonists and partial agonists: By binding the same opioid receptors in the brain that are triggered when heroin is ingested, these types of drugs reduce cravings.

 Buprenorphine is a partial opioid agonist that relieves cravings without producing the “high” or side effects.
 If a person addicted to heroin were to inject themselves while taking a variety of this medication they would feel withdrawal symptoms and discomfort instead of the pleasurable feelings associated with the drug.